ShaikAzam/Competitive-Programming/Readme.md

 # Solutions
-This repositery contains solutions of algorthimc questions from Code forces and Code Chef and Hacker Rank.
+This repositery contains solutions of algorthimc questions from Code forces and Code Chef and Hacker Rank!.